shakes76/PatternAnalysis-2024/recognition/siamese-classifier-47044232/README.md

 ![t-SNE scatter plot](./images/tsne_scatterplot.png) \
 This grpah shows the feature seperation on the training set.\
 Evidently there was fairly effective seperation of features between the benign and malignant classes.
 But, there was some overlap in the middle. \
-Please see [Future Improvements](#future-improvements) on what can be done to further improve the seperation.
+Please see [Future Recommendations](#future-recommendations) on what can be done to further improve the seperation.

 ### Binary Classifier Results
 **Loss Plot** \